 And it will make the argument that building a chest and filling it with the right tools just might be the best thing you can do to save our craft.

-I also filmed a DVD to accompany the book click here for details.
-Like all books from Lost Art Press, “The Anarchist’s Tool Chest,” is printed and bound in the United States on acid-free 60# paper.
-The 6” x 9” hardcover is Smythe sewn and covered in linen.
+Like all books from Lost Art Press, “The Anarchist’s Tool Chest,” is printed and bound in the United States on acid-free #60 paper.
+The 6” x 9” hardcover features pages that are sewn together for durability and the book's boards are covered in cotton cloth.
 This book is 494 pages and includes a full index.
-All copies sold by Lost Art Press are signed by the author.
-Also available in Epub and Kindle formats.
-ISBN: 978-0-578-08413-8